2017 Fellowship & Grant Winners

 *an itemized list is required to request monies for these purposes

 WGS Faculty Research Grants are open to those who are Associate Faculty or Affiliates of the WGS program.
 Graduate grants are open to all students, but preference will be given to WGS Graduate Affiliates.
 Applicants can resubmit an unsuccessful proposal one time only.
 Grant winners must wait two years from the end of their projects before applying for another WGS Research Grant.
-Funding is for projects that take place between September 1, 2016 and August 31, 2017.

 Applications should include the following: